Mental Health · 4 min read

 You can't think your way out of a nervous system response.
 You have to signal safety to your body, not your mind.

-When anxiety shows up without a clear reason, this 2-minute practice can help.
+When anxiety shows up without a clear reason, this practice helps your body down-regulate.

-The long exhale activates your parasympathetic nervous system-the body's built-in calming mechanism.
+Repeat 3 times.
+The long exhale is key—it activates your parasympathetic nervous system, the body's built-in calming mechanism.

 • 3 things you can see